 Private Golf Clubs: How to Play the World’s Best Golf Courses

-It may have been after the third photo of Merion, or perhaps after one of my photos of the elusive San Francisco Golf Club, that I realized I was getting the exact same question over and over on Instagram and via email.
+It may have been after the third photo of Merion, or perhaps after one of my photos of the exclusive Maidstone Club, that I realized I was getting the exact same question over and over on Instagram and via email.

 I bet you can guess what that question is, and perhaps if you read this site regularly, you’ve wondered it yourself: